mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/index.typ

-= Computer Architecture Fundamentals <ch:comp.arch.-fundamentals>
+= Computer Architecture Fundamentals <ch:computer-architecture-fundamentals>

 By the nature of the genre (master's theses), this text is targeted at those graduating from a programme in computer science or similar.
 Let $A$ be the set of all computer science students, and $B$ be the set of all computer science students that specialise in computer architecture.